vladmandic/nudenet/README.md

 # NudeNet: NSFW Object Detection for TFJS and NodeJS

+## Notes

-Model included in `/model/` were converted to **TFJS Graph model** format from the original repository
+- Model included in `/model/` were converted to **TFJS Graph model** format from the original repository
   Model descriptors and signature have been additionally parsed for readability
+- Model itself uses dynamic input sizes

-Actual model parsing implementation in `nudenet.js` does not follow original
+- Parsing implementation in `nudenet.js` does not follow original
   and is implemented using native TFJS ops and optimized for JavaScript execution

-Code also includes simple bluring function for exposed body parts in the input image
+- Code also includes simple bluring function for exposed body parts in the input image
+- Example implementation is for **NodeJS**
+  but can be used in Browser environments by changing **tfjs** dependencies and image loader function

 <br>